 Recent developments in self-driving vehicles indicate that deep learning for computer vision is making giant advances but how do we train machines to see?
 This seminar will include presentations from three expert speakers on computer vision.

 Modern natural language processing with deep learning - 7 December, Adelaide

-This seminar will focused on the D2D CRC’s leading-edge experimentation with using emojis to train a deep learning model for sentiment analysis.
+This seminar focused on the D2D CRC’s leading-edge experimentation with using emojis to train a deep learning model for sentiment analysis.

 Demistiyfing Stochastic Modelling for Data Science - 6 July, Adelaide

 This seminar aimed to demystify some of the maths involved in data science with an introduction to stochastic modelling.
 The seminar focused on concepts, including in what situations they work well (and when they don’t), and some key factors to be aware of.

 Counting Sheep with Data Science – 11 April, Adelaide